Weightlifting, Olympics 2024: Mirabai Chanu’s Paris dream ends with a fight but by a whisker

 The pressure on Chanu was immense, fueled by the high expectations set by her previous Olympic performance, the disappointment of Hangzhou, the weight of being the sole Indian representative in weightlifting in Paris and preserving her fitness through the lifts.

-Yet, with the guidance of renowned strength and conditioning coach Dr. Aaron Horschig and national coach Vijay Sharma, she pushed herself to be ready and was determined to give India a fighting chance.
+Yet, with the guidance of renowned strength and conditioning coach Dr Aaron Horschig and national coach Vijay Sharma, she pushed herself to be ready and was determined to give herselfa fighting chance.
 And so, her journey to Paris was a testament to her resilience as she marked her third Olympic appearance.

-Her tenacity in making it to Paris after the heartbreak of the Asian Games deserves admiration.
-So does her triumph in Tokyo following the disappointment in Rio.

 The fact that she was battling not only her still-recovering body, but also periods did not help her case either.